 "My grandparents were both hard-working teachers.
-Over the course of several decades, they religiously saved their money and put it in the care of a trusted (or so they thought) broker.
-Several years before the passing of my grandfather, we discovered their broker had been over trading their portfolio for years to maximize mutual fund loads.
+Over the course of several decades, they religiously saved their money and put it in the care of a trusted (or so they thought) financial professional.
+Several years before the passing of my grandfather, we discovered that they had lost well over $100,000 to conflicted financial advice.
 The more I learned, the more I realized just how difficult it is for everyday Americans to assess the trustworthiness of financial advisors.
 My goal with investor.com is to help Americans across all generations search, filter, and find a financial advisor they can truly trust."

 As a Cofounder of investor.com and Partner at Reink Media Group, Blain is responsible for bringing the mission of investor.com to life.
 Having conversations with everyday Americans about financial advice, speaking with industry leaders, and endless reading are his primary sources for inspiration.
 Quoted in The New York Times, Wall Street Journal, Forbes, and the Chicago Tribune, among others, and respected as a leading expert on the US online brokerage industry, Blain is also the head of research at StockBrokers.com.
 Honored as part of Crain's Detroit Business', Top 20 in their 20s, 2009 class, Blain was just 22.
 With his spare time, Blain is a technology enthusiast who loves reading, barbecuing during summer, and spending time with his wife and three children.

 “I’ve worked in the financial industry for nearly 15 years and have crossed paths with hundreds if not thousands of financial professionals.
 Most share my same passions for investing and doing the right thing for their clients, but unfortunately, there are bad apples out there that blend into the crowd and end up doing more harm than good.
 It’s estimated on average that Americans lose $17 billion dollars a year to those bad actors through conflicting advice.
 If we can bring transparency to the financial advice space and make even a tiny dent on that figure to help keep more of American’s hard-earned investments out of the hands of those bad apples, then it’s all worth it.”